rust-project-primer/book/src/platform.md

 # Platform

 Code is not written in a vacuum, rather it is written in collaboration with others.
 But perhaps more importantly, modern software development attempts to automate as much as possible in the development workflow.
 This is where CI systems are used.

+Besides just storing code, the requirements are:

+- Allowing collaboration with other, such as by making change suggestions, code review,

 CI systems are an indispensable part of modern software engineering, because they allow you to offload the enforcement of good coding practises to a machine.